alicja3behnka/Portfolio_Alicja-Buczek_manual-testing/README.md

 Today, is a special day for me.
 As you already know I'm learning about HTML & CSS.
 In this year (yes, in 2025) I'll be automating tests, probably in JS.
 So, I did my first steps and make provisional Resume in HTML.
 Of course I have to edit it, use more proper code, but for me it's a milestone!
 Of course, it's really busy time for me, but I know to with point, place Im going to, so Im motivated in 10000000% to achived what I planned.
 Do you want to see my first code job??  // 28.01.25

 It's a big day!
 31.10.2024, 09:27 - My application to DareIT mentoring is accepted!!!
 Im starting an awesome journey with my mentor who will help me to undesrtand more technical stuff! **IT World** Im coming very soon!!!
-Be prepare for ambitious, goal and ppl oreinted person whit an eye on detail!  // 2.11.24
+Be prepare for ambitious, goal and ppl oreinted person whith an eye on detail!  // 2.11.24

+During Majówka days off I decided to prepare my portfolio.
+I checked in which applications and website many bugs occured.
+Stay tuned!
+I hope I'd finished before 7th edition od DareIT started!
+Fingers crossed!  /// 10.05.24

 ## Contact